Does Pennsylvania Have a One Bite Rule?

 When a dog attacks you, you can sustain property damage that may include:

-If you wore expensive clothes and rode a sports bicycle, you could incur significant repair and replacement expenses.
-If you can back the costs with evidence, the dog owner should cover them.
+You could incur significant repair and replacement expenses if you wore expensive clothes and rode a sports bicycle.
+If you can prove the costs, the dog owner should cover them.

 Pain and Suffering